 /Göteborg & Co Lars Ardarve

 /Göteborg & Co Chalmers

-ADMOS 2021 will take place in Gothenburg, Sweden, at Chalmers University of Technology.
+ADMOS 2021 will take place in a digital format in Gothenburg, Sweden.
 Chalmers University of Technology is a Swedish university that focuses on research and education in technology, natural sciences, architecture, maritime and management areas.
 Chalmers is located on two campuses: Johanneberg in the city centre, and Lindholmen in the middle of the expansive Norra Älvstranden (north of the river).
 Chalmers also conducts research at Onsala Space Observatory 45 km south of Gothenburg.
 The university is named after its major benefactor, William Chalmers, one of the directors of the successful Swedish East India Company in Gothenburg.
 Chalmers University of Technology was founded in 1829 through the will of William Chalmers.

 Gothenburg blends a distinct feeling of charm with the pulse of modern urban life and creative atmosphere.
 The city is in the middle of an exciting period of infrastructural and content development and is also filled with flourishing gardens, historic sites and buildings, and magnificent museums.
 The tram-rattled streets are lined with cosy cafés and restaurants, some of them internationally renowned for their haute cuisine.
 Gothenburg is also home to Scandinavia’s largest amusement park and with a location on the Swedish west coast you will be on a ferry in less than 30 minutes from the downtown area to explore the tranquil archipelago.

 Gothenburg has been an international city since it was founded in 1621 and in fact, next year Gothenburg celebrates 400 years!